-18 Robinson and Garrett, A Commentary, 2:313-314.
+19 Robinson and Garrett, A Commentary, 2:313-314.

-To spirits in prison the Savior once preach'd, And taught them the gospel, with powers afresh; And then were the living baptiz'd for their dead, That they might be judg'd as if men in the flesh.
+And taught them the gospel, with powers afresh; And then were the living baptiz'd for their dead, That they might be judg'd as if men in the flesh.

-75 honorable men...blinded by the craftiness of men.
+75 honorable men... blinded by the craftiness of men.
 Though good people, they never did choose to accept the fulness of the gospel in this life, because they remained blinded by the persuasions of other men.
 But the Prophet held out hope for them in the next life.